In 2017, our operations implemented projects that reduced the amount of solid waste sent to landfills by 179 tons.

 Hormel Foods has a rich history of donating food to those in need.
 To learn about our efforts in 2017, visit the communities section of this report.

 We make every effort to divert food waste to the most beneficial end use possible.
 Depending on the nature of the food waste and the location of the generation, our food waste can be used as animal feed, as feedstock for anaerobic digestion, as a composting substrate or as a synthetic nutrient substitute.

 To learn more about our initiatives to decrease food waste at the consumer level, please visit the products section of this report.

-In 2016 alone, our operations implemented projects that reduced the amount of solid waste sent to landfills by 94 tons.
-These reductions helped offset the impacts seen with increased production and poor performance in the recycling markets, resulting in normalized total solid waste (pounds/sales tonnage) for 2016 of 21.9, a 15 percent reduction from the prior year level.
+In 2017 alone, our operations implemented projects that reduced the amount of solid waste sent to landfills by 179 tons.
+These reductions helped offset the impacts from challenges in the recycling and alternative disposal markets, resulting in normalized total solid waste (pounds/sales tonnage) for 2017 of 23.5 pounds per salable ton, a five percent increase from the prior-year level.

 Reducing Waste Sent To Landfills